 Find how to settle medical debt.

-Today, many hospitals, doctors, and medical providers are more willing to settle a patients medical debts or bills.
-They are taking a similar approach as credit card companies, in that they would rather receive some payments on unpaid bills rather than have the consumer file for bankruptcy, in which case the medical provider will not get paid at all.
+Today, many hospitals, doctors, and medical providers are more willing to settle a patients medical debts as well as related bills.
+They are taking a similar approach as credit card companies, in that they would rather receive some payments on unpaid debt rather than have the consumer file for bankruptcy, in which case the medical provider will not get paid at all.

 Can you really settle medical debt?

 Millions of families file bankruptcy every year as a result of overwhelming medical bills.
 Some studies show that excessive health care costs is the number one reason that families have to file.
 The bankruptcy filings are often caused by patients either having no health insurance, having a serious illness, or being underinsured.
 However, even many people with health insurance can be overwhelmed.

 If you are one of those struggling, and you can’t afford to pay your medical debt or doctor or any type of hospital bills, you should be able to reduce the amount you owe through a debt settlement program.
 Some people decide to try this themselves or they use a company or professional to help.
 With a medical debt settlement program, you can negotiate either yourself with the health care provider or you can use a third party company to do this.
 The goal is to lower the total balance you owe on your debt and to also agree to a repayment plan that will meet the needs of both parties.
 While results will vary, you can save as much as 60% and avoid bankruptcy.

 Many studies and personal experiences say that it is easier to negotiate with a doctor or a hospital than it is say a credit card company or mortgage lender.
 Doctors and hospitals are much less likely to go thru the process and expense of suing you.
 In addition, they tend to be more sympathetic to your situation, and do not want the bad publicity.